yasha-sidin/ToysApp/README.md

     CONSTRAINT toysapp_pkey PRIMARY KEY (id)
 )
 ````
+After that if you didn't use root user postgre give your created user all privileges for this table.

 Pay attention to directory 'resources'.
 You can see hibernate.cfg.xml and
 log4j.properties files where.
 These files help to working hibernate framework using logging.
 You need to fill special params in hibernate.cfg.xml for working your app.
 They are database where you execute script: toysdb, user: ex. postgres,